T: +44 (0)20 7395 3045

-Laura acts on both contentious and non-contentious employment matters.
-She supports her clients with a range of complex HR issues and regularly drafts and updates employment documentation, including employment contracts and handbooks.
+Laura acts on both contentious and non-contentious employment matters; supporting her clients with a range of complex HR issues.

 Laura also regularly advises on complex TUPE matters and provides employment support on business sales (including in insolvency situations), property transactions and outsourcings.

-- Acting for a client against two ex-employees who had allegedly taken confidential information and were planning to damage reputation.
+- Acting for a client against two ex-employees who had allegedly taken confidential information and were planning to damage reputation the client’s reputation.
 Issuing injunctive proceedings and successfully obtaining a consent order.

 - Advising on a race, religion, sex, disability by association and age discrimination claim.

 - Acting for a US technology company on a complicated grievance matter involving the UK managing director and defending a subsequent constructive dismissal and discrimination claim.

 - Advising on the employment aspects of the sale of an adoption and fostering business including issues involving a local government pension scheme and TUPE.

 - Negotiating the TUPE position on behalf of a large care provider on the outsourcing of its facilities management function.

 - Advising an individual on her flexible working request and subsequent constructive dismissal, sex and pregnancy discrimination claim in the Employment Tribunal which were settled pre-hearing on favourable terms.

 Laura read law at the University of Leicester.
 She trained with Wedlake Bell and qualified into the Employment team in September 2010.
 Prior to commencing her training contract Laura spent a year with the IP and Commercial team.